 fact contributes to the success of their whisky.
 It needs to be said, Box's spirit is highly appreciated by connoisseurs worldwide.

 Most of the whisky matures in casks containing either 250 or 500 litres.
 The contents have so far been bottled in a standard 50cl bottle, the design based on an old bottle found in a nearby lake.
 "Customers can purchase 40 litre casks and have them mature at Box.
 An old Swedish measure was 39.25 litres, that's why.
 Our customers can choose among different woods: ex-Bourbon, ex-sherry, as well as Hungarian, French and Swedish oak.
-The Hungarian oak delivers an agreeable spicy note to
+The Hungarian oak delivers an agreeable spicy note to the spirit."

 The Boxers have also decided to launch a special 70cl whisky for the international market.
 Not only their whisky comes out of the box, but their marketing ideas, too.
 Watch these fellows, I expect a lot from them in years to come!